chelseatcheung/everlane-twitter/README.md

 ### twitter-client

-Web app that utilizes twitter API - allow user to search for tweets by word/phrase, hashtag, or photo.
+Web app that utilizes twitter API - allows user to search for tweets by word/phrase, hashtag, or photo.
 Uses React/Redux in the front end and Node/Express as the server.

 Deployed app: https://twitterclient-search.herokuapp.com/